NicoleAbuhakmeh/blog/aboutme.md

 - Mexico
 - Canada
 - Alaska (Honeymoon!)
-- 30 out of the 50 States (as of 5.20.17 - working on visiting all 50 states by the time i'm 50!)
+- USA, 30 out of 50 as of 5.20.17 (watch my map change as I cross more off!)

 ## Words I tend to live by: